SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileReportAllSRs:

-  * **reportAllSRs** (True/False): set to True to report all signal regions, instead of best signal region only.
-If True no signal region combination is performed.
-Available from v2.1.1 onwards.
+  * **reportAllSRs** (True/False): set to True to report all signal regions, instead of the best signal region only.
+From v3.0.0 onwards it will also include the combined SRs if combineSRs=True.
 Beware, the output can be long.

 .. _parameterFileCombineAnas: